MobsLab/SleepScoringOnline/Arduino-interface.md

 * Second byte corresponds to the sound tone requested.

 ## After the trigger
 After receiving a trigger, the arduino sends a ttl back to the intan board allowing to measure the effective stimulation time, which is processed into _fires_actual_times.mat_.
-The arduino board also triggers the TDT amplifier to generate the noise.
+The arduino board also triggers the TDT amplifier to generate the stimulation.